Formaleuros, Formalbitcoins, and Virtual Monies: A survey of ToM F /IoM F

-The philosophical question what is money has been posed by many authors and its answer move through a steady evolution.
+The philosophical question what is money has been posed by many authors and its answer undergoes a steady evolution.
 No definition of money can do much more than to codify current practice and to reflect about the plurality of services that a certain range of financial technologies provides.
-As to the question whether or not TMF produces a convincing or even plausible definition of money the situation is hard to assess.
-TMF is written as if money were like music: it is more or less clear what it is and ontological battles are marginal.
+As to the question whether or not ToM\&F produces a convincing or even plausible definition of money the situation is hard to assess.
+ToM\&F is written as if money were like music: it is more or less clear what it is and ontological battles are marginal.

 A comparison between money classes and music instruments seems to be helpful.
 From the summer of 2010 onwards the vuvuzela is a worldwide famous acoustic instrument.
 Should the question whether or not it is a music instrument be taken seriously.
 Its use in South Africa during the world championships organized by FIFA has been explained to the public as the combined expression of cultural identity and local tradition, which must be respected for that very reason, in spite of the health problems that it may cause when used without sufficient care.
 Now the question whether or not the sounds of the vuvuzela are to be classified as music is fundamentally unimportant because even if it is perceived as music that changes little to the existing classification of musical instruments and of traditions of musical expression.